radosdesign/ChromeFakeNewsDetector/README.md

     - `http://localhost:8080/`
 - Download JSON credentials to `refresh_publish/webstore_client_secret.json`
 - `cd refresh_publish`
-- After you execute `python build.py` OAuth flow will be initiated in which you have to confirm access to your Google account
+- After you execute `python3 build.py` OAuth flow will be initiated in which you have to confirm access to your Google account
 - In case last step was successful, new file will be created: `refresh_publish/oauth2.dat` which contains needed credentials